NadellaVarshini/sql_eda_sales_analysis/README.md

 ##  Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) using SQL Server (SSMS) on a sales dataset.
 The goal is to understand data structure, trends, performance, and key business insights using  SQL.
 ##Insights
-1.Performed Exploratory Data Analysis (EDA) on sales data using SQL Server, working with fact and dimension tables modeled in a star schema
+1. Performed Exploratory Data Analysis (EDA) on sales data using SQL Server, working with fact and dimension tables modeled in a star schema
 2. Analyzed end-to-end sales data using SQL and derived key KPIs including ₹2.93 Cr revenue, 27K+ orders, and 18K+ cusomers, demonstrating strong business scale
 3. Identified a ~43x growth in monthly revenue from ₹43K (Dec 2010) to ₹18.7L (Dec 2013), indicating strong business expansion
 4. Built customer analytics model using SQL (CTEs, CASE, aggregations) to segment users by age group, lifecycle, and spending behavior, revealing ~79% new customers and retention opportunities